shakeeluetp1041/DataDrip/Readme.md

 As a first step, **each column was individually analyzed and processed** based on its data type and relevance to the target variable.

-> 🛠 **Note**: Detailed column-wise preprocessing decisions are documented in the ppt file in the repo.
+> 🛠 **Note**: Detailed column-wise preprocessing decisions are documented in the Presentation Sprint1.pdf file in the repo.

 ### Common preprocessing techniques used:
 - Handling missing values